davidmarkclements/v8-perf/readme.md

 ![](graphs/property-removal-bar.png)

-In V8 6.0 and 6.1 (not yet used in any Node releases), deleting the last property added to an object hits a fast path in Turbofan, and thus it is faster, even, than setting to `undefined`.
+In V8 6.0 and 6.1 (not yet used in any Node releases), deleting the last property added to an object hits a fast path in V8, and thus it is faster, even, than setting to `undefined`.
 This is excellent news, as it shows that the V8 team is working towards improving the performance of `delete`.
 However, the `delete` operator will still result in a significant performance hit on property access if a property